roydenwa/nano-backpack/README.md

 <img src="report/nano-backpack.jpg" width="300" align="right"/>

 Nano-backpack is an open hardware add-on for the humanoid robot NAO.
-It adds a Nvidia Jetson Nano development board to the robot and thereby enhances the com- putational capabilities of the system.
+It adds a Nvidia Jetson Nano development board to the robot and thereby enhances the computational capabilities of the system.
 The corresponding software architecture includes a webapp to control the robot and allows an easy start into the development of further applications.